Palats/mapshot/README.md

 The optional CLI is used for serving generated mapshots and generating mapshots from outside the game.
 The standalone binaries can be downloaded from https://github.com/Palats/mapshot/releases; then:

  * Linux: Mark as executable if needed and run - this is a standard command line tool.
- * Windows: For convenience, if `.exe` file is launched directly from Explorer, it will automatically start the serving mode.
+ * Windows: For convenience, if the `.exe` file is launched directly from Explorer, it will automatically start the serving mode.
 Otherwise, you need a way to give the tool parameters - either by launching it from the `cmd` console, or by creating a shortcut (with extra parameters in the properties).
  * MacOS: A binary is provided ("darwin" version), but is completely untested as I have no access to a MacOS system.